 What has been achieved?

-On the one hand, we have been able to improving production of plastic parts and to turn XIMA into a leaner, more integrated factory.
-On the other hand, we have been able to put in place a new company, called Elliot Cloudwhich will be in charge of marketing the Low-cod IoT platform, based on FIWARE and which has been enriched with new functionalities thanks to this project.
+On the one hand, we have been able to improve the production of plastic parts and turn XIMA into a more agile and integrated factory.
+On the other hand, we have been able to launch a new company, named Elliot Cloudwhich will be in charge of marketing the Low-cod IoT platform, based on FIWARE and which has been enriched with new functionalities thanks to this project.

 The core of the solution implemented at Plásticos Xima uses Fiware together with other open source solutions.
 Specifically, the following components are used:

 - Orion Context Broker: functions as a data broker.
 All components send and receive data in NGSIv2 format to and from this component.